jakefwatson/miniplace/README.md

 **gaussian_fir.m** - Returns FIR filter coefficients for a Gaussian low-pass filter

-**limiter.m** - function for broken stick estimation of the detection limit from mini datasets recorded at two holding potentials
+**limiter.m** - Function for broken stick estimation of the detection limit from mini datasets recorded at two holding potentials

 This project uses material from: